neodrama/github-drama/README.md

 ### Redis

 - [redis/redis/pull/13157](https://github.com/redis/redis/pull/13157)
+  - Redis Inc. submitted a pull request to change the Redis database’s license from the open-source BSD 3-Clause to the Redis Source Available License (RSAL) and Server Side Public License (SSPL).

 ### Redis-Rs

 - [redis-rs/redis-rs/issues/1419](https://github.com/redis-rs/redis-rs/issues/1419)
+  - Following Redis’s license change, the maintainer of the popular Rust client redis-rs opened an issue to discuss the project’s future.
+The issue revealed that Redis Inc. had contacted the maintainer, pressuring them to change the crate’s name and branding due to trademark concerns.

 ### Resque/Resque

 - [resque/resque/issues/1406](https://github.com/resque/resque/issues/1406)
+  - A proposal to add a Code of Conduct (CoC) to the Resque project

 ### Restic

 - [restic/issues/1786](https://github.com/restic/restic/issues/1786)
+  - A user requested that restic, a backup tool, allow repositories to be created with empty passwords.

 ### RIAEvangelist/Node-ipc

 - [RIAEvangelist/node-ipc/issues/233](https://github.com/RIAEvangelist/node-ipc/issues/233) (archived: <https://archive.ph/WGHMt>)
+  - The maintainer of node-ipc, a widely used npm package, published a version that, under certain conditions, overwrote files on users’ systems with a peace message.

 ### Rms-Open-Letter

 - [rms-open-letter](https://rms-open-letter.github.io/)
+  - In March 2021, an open letter was published calling for the removal of Richard Stallman (RMS) from leadership positions in the Free Software Foundation (FSF) and related organizations, following his return to the FSF board.

 ### RupertBenWiser/Web-Environment-Integrity